stineje/CharLib/docs/yaml.md

     * `power`: The unit symbol to use when expressing power values.
 Defaults to nanowatts.
     * `energy`: The unit symbol to use when expressing energy values.
 Defaults to femtojoules.
 * `named_nodes`: A dictionary mapping important node names to the names used in spice models.
 May contain the following key-value pairs:
-    * `vdd`: The name used for device supply voltage.
-Defaults to 'VDD'.
+    * `vdd`: A dictionary containing the name and voltage used for device supply voltage.
+Defaults to 'VDD' with voltage 3.3V.
-    * `vss`: The name used for device ground.
-Defaults to 'VSS'.
+    * `vss`: A dictionary containing the name and voltage used for device ground.
+Defaults to 'VSS' with voltage 0V.
-    * `pwell`: The name used for device p-wells.
-Defaults to 'VPW'
+    * `pwell`: A dictionary containing the name and voltage used for device p-wells.
+Defaults to 'VPW' with voltage 0V.
-    * `nwell`: The name used for device n-wells.
-Defaults to 'VNW'
+    * `nwell`: A dictionary containing the name and voltage used for device n-wells.
+Defaults to 'VNW' with voltage 3.3V.
+    * Each entry in `named_nodes` contains the following keys:
+        * `name`: The name used to refer to this node in spice files.
+        * `voltage`: The voltage at this node.

 ### Optional Keys
 These keys may optionally be included to change simulation parameters: